cylixlee/cylixlee/README.md

 - 👨‍🎓 Undergraduate
 - 🥰 Fascinated by.NET/Java/Flutter and many other techniques, especially those cross-platform ones
 - 🎮 Curious about game developing and reverse engineering them
-- ✨ Like to write some interesting toy ptojects when available
+- ✨ Like to write some interesting toy projects when not busy
 - 📫 Be free to contact me at cylix.lee@outlook.com
 - 😂 Account `cylix-lee` is lost because I didn't save 2FA's recovery code
 - 🌱 Still learning